josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 - cross-sector timing;
 - geographically distributed incidents with similar effects;
 - evidence of proxy or criminal reuse;
+- evidence that access was acquired broadly and selected strategically later;
+- whether an incident was concealed, victim-disclosed, actor-claimed, government-disclosed, or advertised for sale;
+- who decided to publicise the operation;
+- whether claimed effects exceeded independently established effects;
+- what political or commercial narrative accompanied publicity;
+- which audience appeared to be addressed;
+- whether target reputation affected the solidarity available to the victim;
 - changes in operational effect;
 - and changes in attribution language.